DarthJDG/NumGuess/README.md

 ### Commodore Basic

 Output formatting is a bit off in this version, due to the absence of lowercase characters and square brackets.
 Due to the limited number of characters in a line, a couple of extra linebreaks have been added.
 Furthermore, there doesn't seem to be a way to get rid of the question mark prompt when asking for input, so they are used in place of colons.

+### Crystal

+The project is still in alpha stage, compiled and tested with version 0.7.7.
+If the compiler becomes more forgiving about nullable types, the code could be optimised a bit (e.g. inputNumber could just return Nil on invalid input instead of a tuple).

 ### JavaScript library